-- Falls prevention programme - Inter-professional education programme across the core and sub specialties to support staff in the delivery of high-quality care - Embedding high-quality shared decision making conversations between clinicians and patients.
+- Falls prevention programme - The inter-professional education programme across the core and subspecialties to support staff in the delivery of high-quality care. - The embedding of high-quality shared decision making (SDM) conversations between clinicians and patients.

 We look forward to the continued collaborative working with the team at the Trust.